Need a federal drug conspiracy attorney? The Helfend Law Group has your back. Contact us 24/7 at 800-834-6434.

 Or, even in other cases, it’s possible to prove that a conspirator withdrew from the conspiracy.
 If you can show that you were proactive in trying to end your involvement in a conspiracy — taking affirmative steps — then it can be possible to successfully defend your case in federal court.

 The first step is talking with a criminal defense attorney with proven experience in federal drug crime cases.
 I am Robert M. Helfend.
-Based in the heart of Los Angeles and serving clients nationwide, I have been handling drug conspiracy cases for 30+ years and I am prepared to take yours.
+Based in the heart of Los Angeles and serving clients nationwide, I have been handling drug conspiracy cases for more than 40 years and I am prepared to take yours.
 Call today for a free case evaluation — 800-834-6434.